AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        M := 'a';

        C := 64;
-       --   ^ Invalid: 64 is not an enumeration literal
+       --   ^ Invalid: 64 is not a Character value

        C := Character'Val (64);
-       --  Assign the character at position 64 in the enum (which is 'A')
+       --  Assign the character at position 64 in the enumeration (which is 'A')

        M := C;
-       --   ^ Invalid: C is of invalid type for A
+       --   ^ Invalid: C is of type Character, and M is a My_Char

        M := 'd';
-       --   ^ Invalid: 'd' is not a valid literal for type My_Char end Greet;
+       --   ^ Invalid: 'd' is not a valid literal for type My_Char end Character_Example;

 Privacy
 =======
 :code-config:`reset_accumulator=True`

-One of the main principles in modular programming, that has later become one of the main principles behind the dominant interpretation of object oriented programming, is `encapsulation <https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>`_.
+One of the main principles of modular programming, as well as object oriented programming, is `encapsulation <https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>`_.

-Encapsulation, briefly, is the concept that the implementer of a piece of computer software will distinguish between the public interface and the private implementation for his code.
+Encapsulation, briefly, is the concept that the implementer of a piece of software will distinguish between the code's public interface and its private implementation.

-This is not only applicable to software libraries but can happen everywhere inside of a project where you want to have some abstraction.
+This is not only applicable to software libraries but wherever abstraction is used.

-In Ada, the granularity of encapsulation is a bit different from most object oriented languages, because privacy is generally specified at the package level.
+In Ada, the granularity of encapsulation is a bit different from most object-oriented languages, because privacy is generally specified at the package level.

 Basic encapsulation